 The first step in this process is to find your insurance policy and read it very carefully to determine what is covered under your policy and what is not.
 Generally, flood coverage is purchased separately and usually through the National Flood Insurance Program that offers coverage through private insurers.
 People in certain communities more likely to be affected by floods were probably required to purchase flood insurance as a condition of their mortgage.

 Importantly, damage in a hurricane or tropical storm can be caused by wind, water, or other sources, so it is important to review your entire policy to see what you have covered.
 Additionally, review your policy to determine what your deductible is, what procedures are required by your carrier to make a claim, and the time limits for making a claim.
 Often times, notifying your insurer and submitting a claim form must be done in a relatively short period of time, so do not delay.
-For flood coverage, the NFIP requires that you submit a Proof of Loss form within 60 days of the flood.
+For flood coverage, the NFIP advises that you need submit a Proof of Loss form to your insurance company within 60 days of the flood.

 Note your policy number as well, as you will need this when you call your insurance representative.